RickStrahl/BlogPosts/2019-01/A-Visual-Studio-to-Visual-Studio-Code-Snippet-Converter/AVisualStudioToVisualStudioCodeSnippetConverter.md

 snippetconverter ~ -r -d
 ```

-This will convert all snippets from the latest installed Visual Studio version (2017,2019 etc.) and create a single VS Code `visualstudio-exported.code-snippets` in your VS Code User Snippets folder.
-You can also specify a specific VS version:
+This will convert **all snippets** from the latest installed Visual Studio version (2017,2019 etc.) and create a single VS Code `visualstudio-exported.code-snippets` in your VS Code User Snippets folder which lives in `%appdata%\Code\User\snippets`.

+You can also specify a specific VS version to export from:

 ```ps
 snippetconverter ~2017 -r -d